mongodb/snooty/README.md

 The `USE_FILTER_BRANCH` environment variable needs to be added in the `.env.production` file and set to `true` for this to work.

+NOTE: This will modify the `ComponentFactory.js` file directly.
+To undo this, you can run `git restore src/components/ComponentFactory.js` to get the file back to its original state.

 ### Useful Resources

 [React](https://reactjs.org/docs/getting-started.html)